2023, Volume 19, Issue 1

 Abstract

-Material & Methods: The study was conducted on a group of 15 kickboxing fighters specialising in K1 fighting principles.
+Material and Methods: The study was conducted on a group of 15 kickboxing fighters specialising in K1 fighting principles.
 The participants were subjected to a diagnostic quantitative electroencephalography (QEEG), which allows the assessment of brain wave patterns.
 The QEEG test was conducted before the fight and participants were instructed in preparation for the test.
-Theta (4-8 Hz) and Beta-2 (20-34 Hz) waves were examined at nine brain measurement points.
+Theta (4-8 Hz) and Beta2 (20-34 Hz) waves were examined at nine brain measurement points.

-Conclusions: The study showed above-average and varied Theta and Beta-2 wave activity according to eye condition in kickboxing fighters before a fight.
+Conclusions: The study showed above average and varied Theta and Beta2 wave activity according to eye condition in kickboxing fighters before a fight.
 The results suggest that athletes are focused and stimulated before a fight, which may affect their performance.
 This study may contribute to the development of new training methods for kickboxing fighters and brain injury prevention strategies.